C. I. Scofield: Religious significance

-Other theological views

 Soteriology

-Cyrus Scofield was a type of Calvinist.
+Scofield was a type of Calvinist.
 However, he rejected limited atonement and attempted to teach only a softer form of the perseverance of the saints.
 He rejected any notions of placing one's assurance in their sanctification.
 Scofield's understanding of eternal rewards has influenced those of modern Free Grace theologians.

 Anthropology

 Scofield held to trichotomy, interpreting man as a trifold being, with a body, soul and spirit, viewing the threeness of humanity to be derived from the image of the triune God.